RaresCac/EncryptionAuthentication/README.md

 ## UserFile structure

-First 64 bytes: Salt for PBDKF2-SHA-512 (randomly generated at registration).
+* **First 64 bytes**: Salt for PBDKF2-SHA-512 (randomly generated at registration).
-Next 16 bytes: IV for AES-256-CBC (randomly generated at registration).
+* **Next 16 bytes**: IV for AES-256-CBC (randomly generated at registration).
-Next 32 bytes: Hashed (using SHA-256) first 256 bits of the password derived key.
+* **Next 32 bytes**: Hashed first 256 bits of the password derived key, using SHA-256.
-Rest of the bytes: Encrypted file key.
+* **Rest of the bytes**: Encrypted file key.
 The file key is generated randomly at registration, and it is encrypted with the second half of the password derived key.